Open Enrollment Between Districts

 Will the district provide transportation for my child?

 If a parent/guardian meets the income eligibility guidelines for transportation assistance, application for that assistance should be filed with the resident district.
 Transportation assistance is available only between contiguous districts.
-Income eligibility guidelines are available with the open enrollment application packet.

 Can my request be denied?

 Generally, a request can be denied if filing deadlines are not met, if there is not classroom space for the student, or if the student is under suspension or expulsion from his/her current school district.
-Requests may also be denied under the provisions of the Davenports Schools’ Diversity Plan or any diversity plan that may exist in the other district involved in this request (resident or receiving).
+Requests may also be denied under the provisions of the Davenport Schools’ Diversity Plan or any diversity plan that may exist in the other district involved in this request (resident or receiving).

 Do we need to open enroll if we move and want to remain in the same school district?